 We Brothers are reminded in our Rule of Life that it is a great privilege to be called to the religious life.
 One of those privileges is our ability to offer the ministry of hospitality to so many, from across the country, and around the world, all of whom are yearning for the things of God.
 It is an honor for us to provide silence, stillness, and sanctuary in the midst of a noisy, and harried world.

 Reading the news in the past several days, we have been saddened by the rapid spread of the Coronavirus.
-Because there is such uncertainty as to how things will develop, following the advice of two healthcare professionals, as a precaution, we have made the decision to close our Guesthouse until at least 7 May 2020.
+Because there is such uncertainty as to how things will develop, following the advice of two healthcare professionals, as a precaution, we have made the decision to close our Guesthouse for the time being.